Waiving the Right to Spousal Maintenance in Illinois

 Work with an Experienced St. Charles Divorce Lawyer

 Before you file for divorce, speak with an experienced Kane County divorce lawyer to ensure that you understand how the components of your divorce settlement will be calculated.
-Contact our team at Shaw Family Law, P.C. today by calling 630-584-5550 to schedule your initial consultation with us to discuss the specific details of your case.
+Contact our team at Shaw Sanders, P.C. today by calling 630-584-5550 to schedule your initial consultation with us to discuss the specific details of your case.